tidyverse/dbplyr/tests/testthat/_snaps/tidyeval-across.md

       SELECT `df`.*, (`a` > 0.0 OR `b` > 0.0) AS `c`
       FROM `df`

-# if_all/any uses every colum as default
+# if_all/any uses every column as default

     Code
       lf %>% filter(if_all(.fns = ~ . > 0))